witheve/rfcs/00001-syntax.md

 ##### Code Reuse

 Eve has no concept of a function, but code reuse can be achieved through objects.
-Note that we have several statements that look like function application (e.g. aggregates and not), but these are not user definable.
+Note that we have several statements that look like function application (e.g. aggregates and not), but these are purely syntax sugar for convenience, and not user definable.

 To see how code reuse works, let's go back to our party example: